Frequently Asked Questions

 - Can a transfer student from a community college graduate in two years?

-- How do I determine if a course from another school is equivalent to a course at UC Santa Barbara?
+- How do I determine if a course from another school is equivalent to a course at UCSB?

 - What careers can my degree in chemistry lead to?